chillPenguin-001/PRODIGY_INTERNSHIP_TASKS/README.md

 Used only for educational purposes to understand how key logging works.

 📄 Output file:
-keylogger.txt → Stores the logged keystrokes
+key_log.txt → Stores the logged keystrokes

 ⚠️ Disclaimer:
 This program is created strictly for learning and ethical purposes only.